psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 "February 23, 1820."

 These bills were to be pasted up near the houses that were to be set on fire, and would, it was supposed, arouse the people.
 When Thistlewood had written three of the bills he said he was tired, and did not know what was the matter with him ; he could write no more.
 Another man then wrote a fourth.
 In the mean time Ings, with butcherly eagerness for blood, was preparing himself for action.
-He put on a black belt to bold two pistols, a bolt round his shoulder for a cutlass, and two large canvas haversacks, iu which, he swore, he intended to carry the heads of Lord Castlereagh and Lord Sidmouth, before setting them on pikes and carrying them before the captured cannon.
+He put on a black belt to bold two pistols, a bolt round his shoulder for a cutlass, and two large canvas haversacks, in which, he swore, he intended to carry the heads of Lord Castlereagh and Lord Sidmouth, before setting them on pikes and carrying them before the captured cannon.
 When he had done all this, he viewed himself complacently, and said, with professional jocosity —

 "I have not got my steel— I am not complete ; but never mind."